 Switzerland is undoubtedly one of the most beautiful countries in Europe.
 The country’s world-class universities attract more than 8 million people and countless potential students seeking high-quality education.
 Switzerland has long enjoyed a reputation for its excellent hospitality education.
 Many international companies choose Switzerland as their headquarters because it is known for its stability, security and multicultural understanding.
 Therefore, studying in Switzerland enables students to improve their skills.
 The country is also home to notable universities such as ETH Zurich, EPFL, University of Zurich and University of Geneva.
 An important part of studying in Switzerland is that international students usually require a student visa.
-Read on to know about the Switzerland student visa for Indians requirements, types, costs, application process and more!
+Read on to learn about the Switzerland student visa for Indians requirements, types, costs, application process and more!

 This Blog Includes:

-- Who Needs a Switzerland Student Visa?
+- Do you Need a Switzerland Student Visa?

 - Residence Permit for EU/EFTA Students